-Derivative warrant liabilities at October 7, 2020 (inception) \$ - Issuance of Public and Private Warrants 7,960,890 Change in fair value of derivative warrant liabilities (619,710) Derivative warrant liabilities at December 31, 2020 \$ 7,341,180
+Derivative warrant liabilities at October 7, 2020 (inception) \$ Issuance of Public and Private Warrants 7,9 60,890 Change in fair value of derivative warrant liabilities (6 19,710) Derivative warrant liabilities at December 31, 2020 \$ 7,3 41,180

-NOTE 11.
+NOTE 12.
 SUBSEQUENT EVENTS

 The Company evaluated subsequent events and transactions that occurred after the balance sheet date up to the date that the financial statements were issued.
-Based on this review, the Company did not identify any subsequent events, except as noted above, that would have required adjustment or disclosure in the financial statements.
+Based on this review, other than the restatements described in Note 2, the Company did not identify any subsequent events, that would have required adjustment or disclosure in the financial statements.